 Also, look into whether the deadline is rolling or not.
 A rolling deadline means the company reviews applications as they come in and may finish hiring before the official deadline.
 Some companies will state that it’s a rolling deadline in the internship description; if this is the case, prioritize these applications and apply as soon as possible for the best chance of landing the internship.

-How to Apply for an Internship: Application Materials
+How to Apply for an Internship: Steps

 Resume Writing Masterclass